Follow Me on Pinterest

 • 3 large shallots, chopped

-• 2 teaspoons salt, plus more for seasoning
+• 2 teaspoons sea salt, plus more for seasoning

 • 4 large garlic cloves, finely chopped